 Hand-eye coordination is very vital in every action sports.
-The baseball players who have better hand-eye coordination perform better as they have improved visual-motor reaction time, states a scientific study.
+The baseball players who have better hand-eye coordination perform at a higher level as they have improved visual-motor reaction time, states a scientific study.

 Some players are gifted in this matter and have better coordination than others.
 However, this is a skill that could be learned and improved over time; it just requires correct practicing with the right drills.